TIBCOSoftware/snappydata/README.md

 > ##### Note
 > The U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics (BTS) tracks the on-time performance of domestic flights operated by large air carriers.
 Summary information on the number of on-time, delayed, canceled and diverted flights is available for the last 20 years.
 We use this data set in the examples below.
 You can learn more on this schema [here](http://www.transtats.bts.gov/Fields.asp?Table_ID=236).
 > Default airline data shipped with product is of 15 MB compressed size.
-To download the larger data set run this command from the shell:
+If you are interested in studying Approximate query processing we recommend downloading the full data set run this command (from quickstart/scripts directory):
->> $ ./download_full_airlinedata.sh full_dataset_folder
+>> $ ./download_full_airlinedata.sh ../data

+##### Do we need this? seems to work with default cluster ...
 >In case you are running Getting Started with full dataset, configure snappy to start two servers with max heap size as 4G each.
 ```bash
 $ cat conf/servers